TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 To further enhance the SM, we can consider incorporating an additional VLM step at the end.
 By prompting the language model to generate multiple answers, we can then employ zero-shot classification using CLIP to select the answer that aligns most logically with the visual context.

+It is possible, if not likely, that the SM's poor performance in our experiments was at least partly as a result of the SM not fully understanding what an RPM was, and thus what it was being asked to solve.
+Few-shot learning has been shown to improve LM performance on a variety of tasks, without the need for gradient updates or finetuning [[8]](#lm_fsl), and might thus provide the SM with a few precious examples to help it along.

+Additionally, further research could explore prompt tuning.
+Due to time restrictions, only a few, hand-selected prompts were experimented with on a small scale.
+The most promising of which was kept and used for all further experiments.
+Liu et al. (2022) [[9]](#p-tune) have shown that effective prompt tuning has the potential to bring the same performance benefits as finetuning, without the cost associated with finetuning.
+This falls inline with SMs goals of accessibility, both computationally and knowledge-wise.

 Lastly, the assessment of SMs can be broadened by incorporating a wider range of benchmarks that are more comprehensive and diverse.
 Although the current research project primarily concentrated on Raven Progressive Matrices as the main testing ground, future research could encompass the evaluation of SMs using other logical puzzle datasets or exploring real-world applications that demand visual-language reasoning.
 An example of such a benchmark could be the inclusion of visual questions derived from driving theory exams.
 This particular domain presents an ideal opportunity for testing SMs as it combines both logical and visual reasoning elements.

 ## References
 <a id="sm"></a> [[1]](https://arxiv.org/abs/2204.00598) Andy Zeng, Adrian Wong, Stefan Welker, Krzysztof Choromanski, Federico Tombari, Aveek Purohit, Michael S. Ryoo, Vikas Sindhwani, Johnny Lee, Vincent Vanhoucke, Pete Florence: